SerBravoSantos/tasks-calendar/TasksCalendar.md

 $$ Fitness Score = fit1\alpha_1 + fit2\alpha_2 + fit3\alpha_3 + fit4\alpha_4 + fit5\alpha_5 $$

-Where $\alpha$ is the multiplier that will adjust the formula depending on the priority we want to have for each rule.
+$\alpha$ is the multiplier that will adjust the formula depending on the priority we want to have for each rule.

 The combination of all of the scores into a final one was tedious for several reasons.